bioinformatics-ua/dicoogle/README.md

 Dicoogle is an extensible, platform-independent and open-source PACS archive software that replaces the traditional centralized database with a more agile indexing and retrieval mechanism.
 It was designed to support automatic extraction, indexing and storage of all meta-data detected in medical images, including private DICOM attribute tags, without re-engineering or reconfiguration requirements.

+The architecture of Dicoogle is described in the following article:

+Valente, F., Silva, L.A.B., Godinho, T.M., Costa, C. _Anatomy of an Extensible Open Source PACS_.
+J Digit Imaging (2016) 29: 284. doi:10.1007/s10278-015-9834-0

 Official Website
 ----------------